My Accident and Miracle

 I was extremely uncomfortable lying on my back, strapped to a board.
 The weight of my little baby began press on my pelvis and everything inside.
 The paramedics had cut off all my clothing and covered me with a gown of some kind.
 It’s funny how you can still be embarrassed, even in an emergency.
 They also put a heated blanket on me.
 It helped my shivering some.

-At that time, My Man did not even know all that had happened.
+At that time, Mark did not even know all that had happened.
 He only knew that I had somehow been hit by a car.
-He assumed I'd been crossing the street or something.
+He assumed I’d been crossing the street or something.
 He did not know I had been on the sidewalk.
 He did not know the force had pushed me off the bridge.
-He didn't know how close our Little Son had been to being hit.
+He didn’t know how close our little son had been to being hit.
 My Man listened as the paramedics filled the doctors in on the whole accident.
-The fear in his face remained.
+The fear in his face grew.

 The nurses and doctors began poking and checking me.
-My ER room was bustling.
+My ER room was bustling like a scene from a medical drama.
+I was afraid.
 Suddenly, a great longing filled my heart inside me.
 I wish my mom was here, I thought.
 More than anything in the world I wanted my mom to be there, but she was hundreds of miles away in Utah.
 I wanted to cry and I wanted her to be there to tell me that everything would be okay, the way a child runs to her mom when she falls and scrapes her knee.
 My mom and I have a great relationship.
-She has kept me strong all the years that I have been far away from home.
+She had helped me be strong all the years that I had been far away from home.

 I feel like God heard my little thought at that moment.
 Because, within minutes of my longing for my mom, the Relief Society President of our church, Sister Jones, and my wonderful friend from church, Griselda, entered the room.
 Both were smiling and I could see true compassion in their faces.
 My own eyes filled with tears as feelings of relief and peace filled my heart.
-God could not give me my mom that day, but he sent the next-best thing: the mother of our church and a friend who was like a sister to me.
+And this knowledge entered my soul: God could not give me my mom that day, but he sent the next-best thing–the mother of our church congregation and a friend who was like a sister to me.
 I knew I would be okay.

 A major concussion (with a huge bump on the back of my head)